dss-extensions/dss_capi/README.md

 Besides bug fixes, the main funcionality of this library is mostly done.
 Notable desirable features that may be implemented are:

-- More and better documentation, including the integration of the help strings from the IDL/COM definition files.
+- More and better documentation.
+We already integrated the help strings from the IDL/COM definition files in the header files.
-- Automate package building for some Linux distributions
+- Automate package building for some Linux distributions.
-- Automate validation of the Linux binaries (compare the outputs to the Windows version)
+- Automate validation of the Linux binaries (compare the outputs to the Windows version).
 - C++ wrappers: Expose the API to C++ using namespaces for organization, overload methods, etc.

 Other features that may include more invasive changes in the code base will probably be developed in another repository.